 - Chapter 6 – Am I Losing My Marbles: – The PSYCHO in bioPSYCHOsocial – This chapter discusses psychological aspects of pain.
 These are import as they will help develop a deeper understanding of one’s self, and those things one can do to move in positive forward directions as one journeys to a thriving life.
 Much of chronic pain is modulated up or down depending on you emotional wellbeing.
 The brain processes pain information in the same regions of the brain where emotions are process.
 Therefore, it is important that the pain patient possesses an objective view of their pain experience.

 - Chapters 7 – Get the Hell Out – The SOCIAL in biopsychoSOCIAL – Social isolation and discrimination are common challenges the chronic pain person endures.
-This chapter is designed to help one understand and navigate the social challenges chronic pain sufferers often endure, and how to respond to them.
+I crafted this chapter to help you understand and navigate the social challenges chronic pain sufferers often endure, and how to respond to them.
 Additionally, I discuss the importance of reaching out and establishing healthy and supportive relationships with individuals and groups.

 - Chapter 8 – Drugs-Friend or Foe – Drugs in Pain Management – Documents some recent history of drug therapies for chronic pain, associated challenges, such as the “Opioid Crisis” and considering new options and approaches.
 I discuss the challenges both patients and providers encounter managing needed prescription medications.